Leadership Development Program (LDP)®

 - Gain critical perspectives, create buy-in, and manage politics through collaboration.

 - Solve complicated problems and take wise action amidst complex, rapidly-changing conditions.

 - Build resiliency to manage stress and become more effective.

 Program Costs and Training Location

-This five-day program costs $7,200 and is offered at the UMUC Inn and Conference Center, just outside of Washington, D.C., in Adelphi, Maryland.
+This five-day program costs $7,300.
+It is offered at the College Park Marriott Hotel & Conference Center at University of Maryland University College, just outside of Washington, D.C., in Adelphi, Maryland.
 Hotel accommodations are available at the conference center for an additional $1,000.

 More About the Program

 Leadership Development Program Sample Agenda